-We can provide a full range of professional services in Luxembourg including company formations, registered office service, company secretarial services and company documents.
+We provide a range of services in Luxembourg, company formations, company secretarial and company documents.

 Société à Responsabilité Limitée or Sàrl is the equivalent to a limited liability company.

 It is not a requirement to visit Luxembourg to complete your incorporation.

 The registry may request a French or German translation if a foreign language is used.
 Your company name will need to end with Sàrl.

 The minimum share capital for a Sàrl is €12,500 and the capital may be expressed in any currency.
 Shares are not freely transferable, transfers require the agreement of all shareholders.

 Your Luxembourg company must have a registered office, which must be an address in Luxembourg.
 The registered office is where documents may be legally served on the company. we provide this registered office service in Luxembourg.

 |Annual General Meetings||No if under 25 shareholders|

 |Corresponding type of UK company||Private Limited Company (Ltd)|